Default Git Branch Name with Learn Enough and the Rails Tutorial

 → main

 substitution will be necessary for a long time to come, but luckily it’s not too difficult.
-As noted previously, this is an excellent chance to exercise your technical sophistication.
+Moreover, unexpected changes happen all the time in software development, so this is an excellent chance to apply one of Learn Enough’s core principles, technical sophistication.
+In the rest of this post, we’ll discuss a solution resulting from an application of this principle.

 - Sign in to your GitHub account.